zbay/opine/README.md

 Opine is my first 100% original full-stack project (not done as part of a course or tutorial).
 It was built with the MERN (MongoDB, Express.js, ReactJS, and Node.js) stack.
 It is a proof-of-concept deal, and not a production project.

+I have used Redux to handle trickier parts of the application state, and React-Router to serve content client-side.
+All MongoDB data is retrieved by AJAX requests to the server, handled in Express and passed along in JSON format.

 Users can do one of two things on Opine:

 1. Solicit opinions.
 Do you have a radio show, a blog, a YouTube video, or even a personal question that you'd like to receive some comment on?
 Post your opinion request on Opine for the world to see.